 As a student in our department, you have many opportunities to pursue independent scientific research with faculty members.
 The first step is to find out what faculty members are doing research that is exciting to you.
 This website is a good place to start - each faculty member has a web page that describes their research and publications.
 Contact and visit those faculty members you find interesting - you might get a chance to conduct exciting new experiments!

 Undergraduates can get academic credit for independent research by enrolling in BIOL 418 (Biology Independent Research).
-They can also participate in research through the HHMI, SHIP, LS-AMP, and MARC-USTAR programs.
-The department also has a strong externship program through which students can get research credit (BIOL 409) for off-campus career experiences.
+They can also participate in research through the Science Honors Initiatve Program (SHIP) and Louis Stokes Alliance for Minority Participation (LSAMP) programs.
+The department also has a strong externship program through which students can get research credit (BIOL-409) for off-campus career experiences.

 Scholarships may be available to support students conducting research; see our scholarship page for more information.
 Student researchers may have the opportunity to present their findings at local, regional, national, or even international research conferences.
 Some students have authored or co-authored papers that have been published in peer-reviewed scientific journals.